swri-robotics/collaborative-robotic-sanding/crs_gui/README.md

 This will likely change in the future, but current part selection relies on a specific directory structure.
 Set it up as follows
 1) Create this directory `~/.local/share/offline_generated_paths`
 2) Create a subdirectory per part.
 Example: `mkdir ~/.local/share/offline_generated_paths/part_1`
 3) In each part subdirectory anything with a .yaml extension will be treated as a toolpath.
-Anything with a .ply extension will be treated as the mesh
+The mesh should be <part_name>.ply

 ## CRS Application widget
 Main application widget that contains the other widgets.
 Launch demo with